-Ten NCAA Division III varsity intercollegiate teams form the core of the Simmons College athletics program.
+Ten NCAA Division III varsity intercollegiate teams form the core of the Simmons University athletics program.

 At Simmons, women athletes are the top - and only - priority in the varsity sports program.
 Unlike coeducational institutions where women's teams often take a back seat to the men's programs, Simmons gives its "Sharks" the best practice times, outstanding equipment and facilities, funding, and the undivided support of nearly 1,700 students who cheer on the athletes and encourage them to succeed in a spirited environment.